-Maybe it’s because Louis C.K. cursed him by citing him as an influence, or maybe it’s because, after decades and decades, women’s stories of sexual assault and harassment are finally beginning to ring true, but Woody Allen and his upcoming film seem to be facing the same fate as C.K. and his ultimately unreleased film I Love You, Daddy—which is to say, a quiet demise.
+Maybe it’s because Louis C.K. cursed him by citing him as an influence, or maybe it’s because, after decades and decades, women’s stories of sexual assault and harassment are finally beginning to ring true.
+But Woody Allen and his upcoming film seem to be facing the same fate as C.K. and his ultimately unreleased film I Love You, Daddy—which is to say, a quiet demise.
 In a new report by Page Six, sources, including a film industry executive, are now saying that the film “will either not come out or [will] get dumped by Amazon without any P.R. or theatrical release.”

 At any rate, it seems that the the film won’t be a box office success.
-On the other hand, it has turned out to be a moneymaker in another way: So far, Rebecca Hall, Timothée Chalamet, and Selena Gomez have all donated their salaries from starring in the film to the anti-harassment initiative Time’s Up.
+But it has turned out to be a moneymaker in another way: So far, Rebecca Hall, Timothée Chalamet, and Selena Gomez have all donated their salaries from starring in the film to the anti-harassment initiative Time’s Up.
 Chalamet, in fact, spread his funds a bit further: He also donated to the NYC LGBT Center and the Rape, Abuse, and Incest National Network (RAINN), perhaps because of his guilt for not speaking out sooner.
-(Shortly before his announcement, the actor reportedly took advice from Greta Gerwig, who, following her own directorial debut with Lady Bird, faced a barrage of questions of her past decision to be directed by Allen—one that she finally conceded to addressing earlier this month, saying that she will never work with him again.)
+(Shortly before his announcement, the actor reportedly took advice from Greta Gerwig, who, following her own directorial debut with Lady Bird, faced a barrage of questions of her past decision to be directed by Allen—one that she finally conceded to address earlier this month, saying that she will never work with him again.)

-Amazon is due to release the film later this year, but it would hardly be a surprise if it didn’t make it beyond streaming or VOD platforms: In the same vein as I Love You, Daddy, which was about a relationship between a 68-year-old man and a 17-year-old girl, Rainy Day is reportedly about a middle-aged man, played by Jude Law, who has sex with “much younger women,” including his so-called “concubine,” a 15-year-old played by Elle Fanning.
+Amazon is due to release the film later this year, though it would hardly be a surprise if it didn’t make it beyond streaming or VOD platforms.
+In the same vein as I Love You, Daddy, which was about a relationship between a 68-year-old man and a 17-year-old girl, Rainy Day is reportedly about a middle-aged man, played by Jude Law, who has sex with “much younger women,” including his so-called “concubine,” a 15-year-old played by Elle Fanning.

 Though Winslet did not address Allen by name—few would deny how difficult it is to publicly condemn a longtime friend—it does seem like she’s preparing herself to getting to that point.
-“It has become clear to me that by not saying anything, I might be adding to the anguish of many courageous women and men.
-Sexual abuse is a crime.
-While it rests with the rule of law to pass judgement, it lies with all of us to listen to the smallest of voices and to never stop listening," she continued.
+“It has become clear to me that by not saying anything, I might be adding to the anguish of many courageous women and men,” she continued.
+“Sexual abuse is a crime.
+While it rests with the rule of law to pass judgement, it lies with all of us to listen to the smallest of voices and to never stop listening.”

-Unsurprisingly, Alec Baldwin is one of the few who’s got Allen’s back these days—though the comparison he chose to make might actually be harming the director’s case.
+Unsurprisingly, Alec Baldwin is one of the few who’s got Allen’s back these days.
+(Though the comparison he chose to make might actually be harming the director’s case.)
 Sadly also somewhat unsurprising is the continued support of Allen’s longtime star and sidekick, Diane Keaton, who once again came to his defense as recently as this Monday.